openPMD/openPMD-standard/STANDARD.md

         - `filename_%T.h5` (without file system directories)
       - for `groupBased`: (fixed value)
         - `/data/%T/` (must be equal to and encoded in the `basePath`)
-      - for `stepBased`: (fixed value)
+      - for `variableBased`: (fixed value)
         - data-format internal convention
         - *slowest varying index* of data

-### `stepBased` Encoding of Iterations
+### `variableBased` Encoding of Iterations

-In order to correlate openPMD iterations with an index of data-format internal updates/steps or an index in the slowest varying dimension of an array, the *root* group (path `/`) must contain an additional variable once `stepBased` is chosen for `iterationEncoding`:
+In order to correlate openPMD iterations with an index of data-format internal updates/steps or an index in the slowest varying dimension of an array, the *root* group (path `/`) must contain an additional variable once `variableBased` is chosen for `iterationEncoding`:

   - `snapshot`
     - type: 1-dimensional array containing N *(int)* elements, where N is the number of updates/steps in the data format